- TypeScript 92.9%

 bun create --no-install --no-git "@temir.ra/hono-server<@_VERSION>" <NEW_PACKAGE>

-# clear package manager cache to ensure the latest template version is used
+# clear the cache to pick up the latest version

 bun pm cache rm